 Now, they drink A LOT.
 But in general they’ll indulge in beer and always order petiscos.

 The rough translation of petiscos would be “nibbles.”
-Dishes that come as sharing platters that the group will eat invariably with cocktail sticks.
-From what I have observed, it is the reason they also don’t end up rolling around unconscious on the street, like the Brits.
+Dishes that come as sharing platters that the group will eat with cocktail sticks.
+I heartedly believe this is the reason Brazilians don’t end up rolling around unconscious on the street, like the Brits.

-These are little cubes or cuboids of tapioca, a flour made from the cassava root.
-The tapioca is fired with a cheese similar to halloumi and which is dipped in a usually slightly spicy fruit conservative.
+Dadinhos de Tapioca – These are little cubes or cuboids of tapioca, a flour made from the cassava root.
+The tapioca is fired with a cheese similar to halloumi and is dipped in a usually slightly spicy fruit conservative.

 The only thing to note in this section of the menu is the option to share dishes.
 Many, if not all restaurants will have a selection of dishes that are portions for two people (Para duas pessoas).